rocco8620/FSTK/README-package.md

 pip install fstk
 ~~~

 3\.
-First start the app with the following command, **for the following runs a finder shortcut will be available**
+First start the app with the following command, this will install a finder shortcut.
+After the first run the software can be launched from finder

 ~~~
 python -m fstk